 Splints are places inside your nose to help the healing process and support the healing tissue.
 The splints are typically held in place with a stitch in the front portion of your nose.
 Although splints are used to provide the best long-term outcomes, they can produce some temporary problems.
 First, the splints often become coated with dried mucus and/or blood.
 If this happens patients may then be unable to breathe through their nose.
 The splints themselves or the stitch can cause some discomfort in excess of the typical surgical discomfort.
 Finally, your nose may also appear wider with the splints in place.
-All of these are temporary changes that should resolve once the splints and the stitch are removed, usually a week after surgery.
+All of these are temporary changes that should resolve once the splints and the stitch are removed at your post operative follow up appointment.